AmolShinde2777/Ext-JS-4.2-Training/README.md

 5. Run command -  sencha app build in your my-app

-6. After starting apache your app should be running o url – http://localhost:8080/sencha-training/my-app/
+6. After starting apache server - your app should be running on url – http://localhost:8080/sencha-training/my-app/